jyutzler/Bridge-Systems/system.md

    * Slam invitation (opening strength): Jacoby, raise to 4
    * Slam (stronger-than-minimum opening): Texas, 4NT (Blackwood)

+### 3 Diamonds 5-5 Majors Game-forcing
+When using the 4-way transfers, the 3♦ bid is normally idle.
+Instead of the traditional (1NT - 2♥ - 2♠ - 3♥),
+3♦ is now used to show a game forcing hand with both majors.
+This ensures that opener is declarer.

+The other uses stay the same:
+   * Transfer to the weaker major and pass = bust
+   * 1NT - 2♦ - 2♥ - 2♠ = invitational
+   * 1NT - 3♦ = game forcing, 5-5 in majors

+Note: This treatment is a simplified version of [Richard Pavlicek's](http://rpbridge.net/7g66.htm).
 ### Minor Suit Stayman
 A 2♠ response shows at least an invitational hand with strength in both minors.